Patients and Visitors

 Our Ethical and Religious Directives

-At CHI Franciscan, we follow the Ethical and Religious Directives for Catholic Health Care Services.
+At Virginia Mason Franciscan Health, we follow the Ethical and Religious Directives for Catholic Health Care Services.
 Our hospitals, outpatient centers and other care facilities are open to persons of every faith and ethnic background.
 Thank you for entrusting us with your care.

 Living Will and Power of Attorney